TanJern/LeagueProject/README.txt

 my_region,player_region,and player_routing can be changed to compare data of other regions. num_matches_data=5 can be edited to change the number of each players' past game.
-Keyword "Mage" in get_Mage() and get_Mage2() can be swapped to "Tank" or "Assassin" for example to view the comparison of other classes.
+Keyword "Mage" in get_Mage() and get_Mage2() can be swapped to "Tank", "Assassin" or other classes to view different comparisons.